Apply Policy with Agentgateway

 Summary

-Agentgateway provides a centralized policy enforcement point for AAuth-enabled agent communication:
+Agentgateway provides a centralized enforcement point for AAuth-enabled agent communication by combining two layers:

 |---|---|